ajh123-development/my_cpu/README.md

 ## Instructions

+An instruction is made up of a 16 bit opcode and has two paramaters.

+* Paramater one (P1)
+    An 8 bit data format normaly used for a register address.

+* Paramater two (P2)
-An instruction is made up of a 16 bit opcode.
-An 8 bit address and a 16 bit data area (normally split into an upper byte and a lower byte).
+    A 16 bit data format normally split into an upper byte (P2 U) and a lower byte (P2 L).

 You may use the [assembler](asm.py) to assemble a program for the CPU.